 Psychology interns will provide a wide range of behavioral health services at the pediatric primary care clinic, including warm handoffs between medical providers and patients, brief assessment, crisis management, brief treatment, parenting education/interventions, and curbside consultation with medical providers regarding challenging patient presentations.
 Depending on patient needs, interns will provide a blend of same-day, integrated care visits, scheduled follow-up sessions, and frequent communication with medical providers about their patients' behavioral health needs.
-The intern will participate in the clinicwide postpartum depression and anxiety screening and triage process.
-Interns will have the opportunity to shadow licensed psychologists during their time in the clinic and consult with a variety of multidisciplinary teams embedded within the primary care clinic (e.g., pediatric neurology clinic).
+The intern will participate in the clinic-wide postpartum depression and anxiety screening and triage process.
+Interns will have the opportunity to shadow licensed psychologists during their time in the clinic and consult with a variety of interdisciplinary teams embedded within the primary care clinic (e.g., pediatric neurology clinic).
+This is a minor rotation.